CMPL3X/Put-a-password-on-your-turtle-or-pc-ComputerCraft/README.md

 # Put-a-password-on-your-turtle-or-pc-ComputerCraft

-This code is used for locking your pc or turtle on ComputerCraft minecraft modpack.
+This simple code is used for locking your pc or turtle on ComputerCraft minecraft modpack.

 Edit the code and put your own Password in.